 This has been one of the most used and successful B2B marketing strategies during COVID and its results speak for itself.

 In order to understand the significance of video marketing in 2021, here are some trends by Oberlo to give you a better picture:

 Furthermore, with the arrival of 5G, video consumption is going to increase at a faster rate than ever before.
 A movie that took six minutes to download with 4G, will take less than 20 seconds with 5G.

 In order to use the format correctly and effectively, you must design your video content strategy in a way that gives you maximum results without incurring regular, high costs.

 Create your strategy, design your content around your audience and make sure that you create your content in a way that it can be repackaged into more videos later on.
-Also, hire a good editor.
-With software like After Effects, there’s no end to the number of things you can do with a bunch of stills, some typography, and some left-over stock footage.
+Also, find a good video editor.
+With software like Clipchamp, there’s no end to the number of things you can do with a bunch of stills, some typography, and some left-over stock footage.

 Your B2B marketing strategies don’t always have to be boring.
 This just proves it.